ishihara-jp/VisualData/README.md

 # VisualData

 ## Overview
-This project is visualization for financial and market data of the major electric companies's with D3.js.
+This project is visualization for financial and market data of the major electric companies with D3.js.

  * Histrical bubble charts
     This chart visualize the electoronics companies' revenue, operation profit and market capitalization from 1981 to 2015.